 Europe United was first reviewed by the Sunday Sport (four stars).
 “This excellent and thoroughly enjoyable book” made me smile.
 “Along the way he picks up bizarre nuggets of useful, as well as useless, information” made me laugh.
 Football Book Reviews called Europe United an “informative and eye-opening read” and lamented the relative paucity of photos and statistics from my travels – both readily available here.
 Four Four Two (four stars) called Europe United “a culturally savvy look at football across the continent“.
 New Books Magazine (four stars) countered with “a must-read for football fans keen to see the various sides of the game … even if only from their armchair” and published an insightful Q&A. The Sportsman said “each of Matt’s stops is rich in football and travel anecdote” alongside an in-depth interview.

 I was also featured three times on BBC Radio including a cracking live interview with Robert Elms on BBC Radio London.
 You will have to read the book to get the subtle Ramones reference.
-Choice, “the essential magazine for the over 50’s”, Turkish website futbolarena, Fulham FC and Harrow Borough also ran features and I even sold a copy to a travelling Taunton Town fan at the latter’s Earlsmead home!
+I was introduced on Bleacher Report’s Football Ranks as ‘the man who literally wrote the book on touring European football” whilst a buzzy episode with OutsideWrite was partly recorded in Mexico.
+Choice, “the essential magazine for the over 50’s”, Turkish website futbolarena, Greek sports mainstay Gazzetta, Fulham FC and Harrow Borough also ran features and I even sold a copy to a travelling Taunton Town fan at the latter’s Earlsmead home!